ipeaGIT/geobr/README.md

 |`read_health_facilities` | Health facilities | 2015 | CNES, DataSUS |
 |`read_indigenous_land` (dev.) | Indigenous lands | 201907 | FUNAI |

 Note 1.
-Functions marked with "dev." are only available in the development version of `geobr` Note 2.
+Functions marked with "dev." are only available in the development version of `geobr`.

+Note 2.
 All datasets use geodetic reference system "SIRGAS2000", CRS(4674).
 Most data sets are available at scale 1:250,000 (see documentation for details).

 ## Coming soon: